-Our position on Conflict Minerals
+The AMC Group's position on Conflict Minerals

 We strongly support industry and governmental efforts to eliminate Conflict Minerals from global supply chains and are committed to ensuring that we do not use or trade Conflict Minerals across our businesses.
 As described below, our businesses have adopted systems and processes to achieve this outcome and to give confidence to our customers and business partners that Conflict Minerals are not employed by the AMC Group.